HR Glossary for HR Professionals

-Copays tend to vary for different services within the same plan.
+Within the same plan, copays vary depending on the medical services.
 For instance, they depend on whether the service is essential or routine versus others that are less routine.

 Additionally, copays tend to be lower for standard doctor visits versus a specialist visit.

-Meanwhile, health insurance copayments vary based on the policy and the provider.
+Meanwhile, copayments vary depending on the health insurance provider and the policy an individual has.
 For instance, they’re most common for:

 - Primary care physician office visits